lymanepp/lymanepp.github.io/docs/blog/2024-08-04-identifying-as-a-gay-christian.md

 For Christians who experience same-sex attraction, the challenge is to align their lives with biblical teachings while seeking support and transformation.
 This involves several steps:

-1. **Embrace Biblical Teaching**: Accepting the Bible’s teachings on sexuality and living in accordance with them is essential.
+1. **Embrace Biblical Teaching**: Accepting the Bible's teachings on sexuality and living in accordance with them is essential.
 This may include seeking guidance through prayer, study of Scripture, and counsel from mature Christians.

 2. **Seek Support and Accountability**: Engaging in supportive communities, such as faith-based groups or counseling, can provide help in navigating personal struggles while upholding Christian values.